TribuMap vs Google Maps

 Does TribuMap replace Google Maps?

-How are amenities verified?
+How are amenities (changing table, high chair…) verified?

 What about Yelp or TripAdvisor?